tanweizhen/mwp-gen/README.md

 A production system would require an OCR/handwriting recognition layer before mathematical parsing.

-### Complex expressions

-The deterministic parser currently focuses on common P5 representations rather than arbitrary symbolic mathematics.

 ### Error-carried-forward

 Authentic examination marking can require detailed rubrics for different question types.
-The prototype implements only a simplified version.
+The prototype implements only a simplified version and may be somewhat buggy due to the undiscovered edge cases, especially when LLMs are involved in the pipeline.

 ### Syllabus coverage